 Dissertation with Research Methods

-In this unit you will design and undertake a significant scientific research study on a topic of professional interest and relevance in your specialist study area.
+In this unit, you'll design and undertake a significant scientific research study on a topic of professional interest and relevance in your specialist study area.